wyncode/wyncode_assets/README.md

 ##Known Issues

-- Currently is just a rip of all of Goodmeasure's styles.
+- Currently the styles are just a rip of all of Goodmeasure's styles.
 Ideally, would contain only shared business styles while Goodmeasure/GoodAdmission/etc specific styles would remain in their requisite applications.

-- Currently is just stylesheets & wice grid.
-Ideally, would contain images and other scripts as well.